bright/new-www/src/mdData/jobs/backend-developer.md

 * experience with development in Node.js and PostgreSQL
 * familiarity with Docker
 * familiarity with Agile and Lean methodologies

+## What We Offer

+* opportunity to work on the international ePOS project in cooperation with one of the world’s top food ordering companies
+* flat structure and a real impact on the company growth
+* working with experienced, ambitious and positive team
+* space for self-development and time every week to write blog posts 🙂
+* business contract depending on your needs.
+B2B includes 20-26 paid days off.
+* office library - instead of buying professional books we buy them for you
+* MultiSport card and private medical package fully covered by the company
+* good equipment: MacBook, one or two screens and additional accessories
+* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
+* good localisation: Gdańsk Wrzeszcz with a parking space nearby
+* Bright Day once a month during which you can do non-project stuff
+* team retreats once a quarter and regular sport classes
+* bright rituals such as birthday cakes, bright kudos, brights donuts and other occasional surprises

 In case you have some questions - drop a line to ula@bright.dev